 What Is Acid Reflux?

 Acid reflux is the backward flow of stomach contents such as undigested food, regurgitated bile, and stomach acids into your esophagus.
 The primary cause of acid reflux in most people is a faulty or weak lower esophageal sphincter (LES).
-The LES is a valve-like muscle that forms a barrier between your esophagus and your stomach.
+The LES is a valve-like muscle (like a thick rubber band) that forms a barrier between your esophagus and your stomach.

-When the LES is strong, it opens when you swallow so that food can enter the stomach and then it closes tightly.
+When the LES is strong, it opens when you swallow so that food can enter the stomach, and then it closes tightly.
 A weak LES remains open, allowing acids to flow back into your throat.
-The regurgitation of stomach contents can cause you to have a bitter or sour taste in your mouth and bad breath.
+The regurgitation of stomach contents can cause a bitter or sour taste in your mouth and bad breath.

-Lifestyle changes can help prevent reflux, which in turn may help your breath stay fresher.
-Quit smoking if you’re currently a smoker.
-Smoking also causes bad breath and nicotine products cause your LES to relax, allowing acids to reflux into your esophagus.
+Lifestyle changes can help prevent reflux, which can help your breath stay fresh.
+Most importantly, quit smoking if you’re currently a smoker.
+Smoking causes bad breath, and nicotine products cause your LES to relax, allowing acids to reflux into your esophagus.

 Other adjustments to counter GERD symptoms include:

-- putting a 6-inch board under the head of your bed to reduce pressure on your LES
+- Putting a 6-inch board under the head of your bed to raise your torso and reduce pressure on your LES.
+An alternative is to use an extra pillow or two.

-- chewing gum to both freshen breath and decrease the amount of reflux you experience
+- Chewing gum to both freshen breath and decrease reflux.

-Modifying the way you eat along with which foods you eat can help GERD symptoms and bad breath.
-Many of the foods that aggravate acid reflux are also breath-killers.
+Modifying the way you eat and the types of foods you eat can help GERD symptoms and bad breath.
+Many of the foods that aggravate acid reflux also cause bad breath.

 - citrus fruits and juices